Comparing Type Systems for Deadlock Freedom: Introduction

-There is a vast literature on type systems for which typability entails (dead)lock freedom or session progress---see, e.g.,\cite{K02,K06,DLY07,CD10,CairesP10,DBLP:journals/mscs/CairesPT16,P13,DBLP:conf/coordination/VieiraV13,P14,DBLP:conf/concur/GiachinoKL14}.
+There is a vast literature on type systems for which typability enforces (dead)lock freedom or session progress---see, e.g.,\cite{K02,K06,DLY07,CD10,CairesP10,DBLP:journals/mscs/CairesPT16,P13,DBLP:conf/coordination/VieiraV13,P14,DBLP:conf/concur/GiachinoKL14,DBLP:journals/iandc/0001L17,DG18,DBLP:conf/esop/BalzerTP19}.
 Unfortunately, these sophisticated systems rely on different principles and/or consider different variants of the (session) $\pi$-calculus.
-Also, different papers sometimes use different terminology.
+Also, different papers sometimes use different terminology and notions.
 As a result, very little is known about the relationship between these type systems.
-This begs for the following research questions: \emph{How do these type systems relate to each other, exactly?
+These observations led us to our research questions: \emph{How do the type systems for liveness properties relate to each other?
 What classes of deadlock-free processes do they induce?}

-In this paper we present the \emph{first formal comparison} between different type systems for the $\pi$-calculus that enforce liveness properties related to {(dead)lock freedom}.
-More concretely, we tackle the above open questions by comparing \lcp and \fullKoba, two salient, representative classes of deadlock-free (session) typed processes:
+This paper presents the \emph{first formal comparison} between different type systems for the $\pi$-calculus that enforce liveness properties related to {(dead)lock freedom}.
+More concretely, we tackle the above open questions by comparing \lcp and \fullKoba, two salient classes of deadlock-free (session) typed processes:

-\begin{enumerate}[label=$\bullet$] \item $\lcp$ contains session processes that are well-typed according to the Curry-Howard correspondence of linear logic propositions as session types~\cite{CairesP10,DBLP:journals/mscs/CairesPT16,DBLP:conf/icfp/Wadler12}.
-This suffices, because the type system derived from such a correspondence ensures communication safety, session fidelity, and deadlock freedom.
+\begin{enumerate}[label=$\bullet$] \item The class $\lcp$ contains session processes that are well-typed under the Curry-Howard correspondence between (classical) linear logic propositions and session types~\cite{CairesP10,DBLP:journals/mscs/CairesPT16,DBLP:conf/icfp/Wadler12}.
+This suffices, because the type system derived from such a correspondence simultaneously ensures communication safety, session fidelity, and deadlock freedom.